 1. Club Thrifty Monthly Budget Template

-Shameless plug: Club Thrifty has its own free budgeting template!
+Shameless plug: We have our own free budgeting template!
 We created two linked Excel spreadsheets that make budgeting and tracking your spending a breeze.

-We’ve already set up the formulas, so all you need to do is plug in your own budgets and pop in your spending for each category.
-Excel calculates your spending totals and shows you where you stand relative to your budget.
+We’ve already set up the formulas, so all you need to do is plug in your own numbers for each category.
+Excel then calculates your spending totals and shows you where you stand relative to your budget.
 There’s no math involved whatsoever on your end.

-I love that this template prompts you to budget for savings categories, including an emergency fund.
-Treating these things as expenses is the easiest way to make them a priority.
+I love that our free template prompts you to budget for savings categories, including an emergency fund.
+Planning for your savings like a monthly expense is a great way to ensure that saving remains a priority.

-What are you waiting for?
-Get your free Club Thrifty budgeting template here.
+If you like what you see, you can grab your free Club Thrifty budgeting template here.